Construction Accident Attorneys

 What Are Some Examples of Construction Accident Injuries and Claims?

 A construction accident can be as small as tripping over debris that is onsite.
 Sadly, some construction accidents — falling from a scaffold causing a spinal fracture, for example — are catastrophic for the worker who gets injured.
-There have been construction accident cases revolving around a huge gamut of circumstances, sites, and activities, including:
+Our construction accident attorneys in Simsbury, and Glastonbury, CT, have seen accident cases revolving around a huge gamut of circumstances, sites, and activities, including:

 - Working with large equipment